UPDATED: Business & financial support under Level 5 COVID restrictions

 The Government has financial support in place for businesses forced to close due to COVID-19 restrictions and employees unable to work.

 COVID-19 Income Support Scheme

 The COVID-19 Income Support Scheme provides financial support to employees and businesses affected by the Coronavirus crisis.

 The new Employment Wage Subsidy Scheme (EWSS) has replaced the Temporary Wage Subsidy Scheme, and provides a flat-rate subsidy to qualifying employers based on the numbers of eligible employees on the employer's payroll.
-Operated by Revenue, the scheme will run until 31st March 2021.
+Operated by Revenue, the scheme has been extended until 30th June 2021.

 - Weekly earnings of between €400 and €1,462.00 = €350 subsidy

 - Weekly earnings of more than €1,462.00 = no subsidy